kaizenberg/Sarvekshan/README.md

 # Sarvekshan

-This web app/tool is a POC for showcasing how technolgy can be used to fight COVID-19 spread by identifying and tracking movement of people post lock-down without compromising their privacy.
+This web tool is currently a PoC for showcasing how technology can be used to fight COVID-19 spread by identifying and tracking movement of people post lock-down without compromising their privacy.
+This should allow lifting of lock down restrictons for people may not be infected, especially considering that 21 days of lockdown are already over.

 How is this tool better?
 - This tool is more useful than Government of India's Arogya Setu App.